SEEKING REPRESENTATION

 And she is the only one, until she isn’t—Matthew, her company’s newest rising recruit, shares not only some of her talents with the Lake, but her thirst for power.

-As her research progresses and her grip on her memories slips, Sylvia confronts that which she has tried to ignore her entire life: what is the true nature of the Nameless, and what happened the day she first met this monster of hers, when she killed her own mother?
-If she's wrong about Matthew—about herself—the empire she erected out of blood will crumble.
+As her research progresses and her grip on her memory slips, Sylvia confronts that which she has tried to ignore her entire life: what is the true nature of the Nameless, and what happened the day she first met this monster of hers, when she killed her own mother?
+If she’s wrong about Matthew—about herself—the empire she erected out of blood will crumble.

 Genre